archiebhl/hwinsight/README.md

 # HWInsight

-A program to monitor real-time sensor data of PC components with a clean and modern GUI.
+A program to monitor real-time sensor data of PC components, with a focus on emphasising frquently useful metrics in a clean and modern GUI.

 ![](https://github.com/archiebhl/hwinsight/blob/master/gui.png?raw=true)